 “Actually, I do study history,” Allna replied with some venom.
 “There was freedom during the Pax Sankt, yes: for those who furthered the interests of the state.
 What we would be arguing here would be for something quite different, and I’m not sure, even if it succeeds, that it would be wise, though I favor it personally.”

 With some surprise, Drelta regarded Allna.
 “Then it seems we have found a topic on which we both agree,” he said.
 “Do it.”

 Allna made another note, and then glanced out of the cell’s barred window.
 It was getting late in the evening.
 “Very well.
 Unless either of you have any other additions for the defense, I shall retire, to make the finishing touches upon these arguments, and ensure that I am adequately rested for the trial tomorrow morning.
 I suggest that you do the same.”

 Their guards deposited Vere and Drelta at the center of the elliptical sandpit.
-Two podiums had been placed at the two foci of the ellipse; Allna stood at one of them, clad in her formal regalia and appearing calm and composed before the tumultuous crowd, and Ellipa’s orator stood at the other.
-He had a vaguely pugilistic look, if that term could be applied to someone who bruised his opponents with polysyllabic verbiage.
+Two podiums faced each other from the ellipse’s foci; Allna stood at one, clad in her formal regalia and appearing calm and composed before the tumultuous crowd, and Ellipa’s orator stood at the other.
+He had a vaguely pugilistic look, if that term could be applied to someone whose right hook consisted of polysyllabic verbiage.